TOKUSETSU SENSUI-BOKAN!

 Authors’ Note:

-The third sister of the HEIAN MARU, the HIKAWA MARU is currently preserved at Yamashita Water Park, Yokohama City.
+The third sister of HEIAN MARU, the HIKAWA MARU is currently preserved at Yamashita Water Park, Yokohama City.

 - Bob Hackett, Sander Kingsepp and Peter Cundall.